I’m Triggered, Now What?

 What’s Happening When You’re Triggered?

 When you feel triggered in this situation, it's your emotional brain (limbic system) responding to the perceived threat of rejection, abandonment, uncertainty very often based on past relational experiences.
 Even though meeting someone new is an exciting experience, it also brings up the possibility of disappointment or not being chosen, which can feel incredibly threatening, especially for those with anxious attachment styles.
-The fight-flight-freeze response may get activated; also know as survival mode, leading you to either cling to the person (fight), pull away emotionally (flight) or feel stuck and paralysed (freeze).
+The fight-flight-freeze response may get activated; also known as survival mode, leading you to either cling to the person (fight), pull away emotionally (flight) or feel stuck and paralysed (freeze).

 If a person has a history of insecure attachment or relational trauma (e.g., abandonment, betrayal), their brain becomes hyper-attuned to signs of rejection or emotional neglect, even in minor or ambiguous situations.
 For example, a delayed text response or a partner's perceived lack of enthusiasm can feel like an impending threat, propelling them into survival mode (fight-flight-freeze) as though they are reliving past experiences of hurt.